14 March 2023

-Taxpayers with an interest in supporting start-up businesses and an eye on making tax savings may consider subscribing for shares in enterprise investment scheme (EIS) qualifying companies.
-Investments in such companies can provide generous income tax and capital gains tax (CGT) reliefs, but an investor must hold an EIS3 or EIS5 certificate, issued by the company, in order to make a claim.
-The EIS3 or EIS5 certificate confirms the qualifying status of the company, the amount of the qualifying investment, and other details necessary in order to make the claim, including the relevant unique investment reference (UIR).
-Making a claim without this certificate can be costly, as relief will be denied by HMRC and interest and penalties may become due in respect of any tax underpaid as a result.
-EIS investments may also qualify for inheritance tax business property relief where the relevant conditions are met.
+Taxpayers with an interest in supporting start-ups and an eye on making tax savings may consider subscribing for shares in EIS qualifying companies.
+Investments in such companies may potentially provide generous income tax and capital gains tax (CGT) reliefs and EIS investments may also qualify for inheritance tax reliefs, but an investor must have an EIS3 certificate in place before making a claim for the former two reliefs.
+The EIS3 certificate confirms the qualifying status of the company and the amount of the qualifying investment.
+Making a claim without this certificate can be costly, in terms of relief being denied by HMRC and the associated interest and penalties of any tax underpaid.

-In the recent tax tribunal case of HMRC vs Dr Rizvi, EIS claims covering three years to 5 April 2017 were made by Dr Rizvi’s accountant without the relevant EIS3 certificates having been issued.
+In the case of HMRC vs Dr Rizvi, EIS claims covering three years to 5 April 2017 were made by Dr Rizvi’s accountant without the relevant EIS3 certificates having been issued.
 The accountancy firm had acted for Dr Rizvi for more than 20 years and was latterly owned by the EIS scheme provider.
-The tribunal was required to determine whether HMRC had issued discovery assessments denying the claims for EIS relief within the time limits for doing so.
+The tribunal was required to determine whether HMRC was within the time limits for issuing a discovery assessment, denying the claims for EIS relief.

-Meeting all relevant conditions is important to avoid forfeiting the following generous EIS tax reliefs for qualifying investments.
+Getting it right is important to avoid forfeiting generous EIS qualifying investments tax reliefs which include:

-- Income tax relief at 30% on a subscription of up to a maximum £1m in qualifying shares per year, and/or up to the same amount carried back to the previous tax year.
-Eligibility is subject to several criteria, including the investor’s income tax liability for the relevant years and a holding period of at least three years.
+- Income tax relief of 30% on up to a maximum of £1m subscription per year of investment and/or up to the same amount carried back to the previous tax year.
+This is subject to various factors and criteria including the investors’ income tax liability and a holding period of at least three years.
 Some additional actions, such as remuneration planning, can be considered to ensure reliefs are not wasted.

-- If an individual sells an asset, realising a capital gain, and reinvests that gain in qualifying EIS shares, a claim can be made to defer the CGT liability on the sale of the original asset until disposal of the new shares.
+- If an individual sells an asset and reinvests the gain in qualifying EIS shares, a CGT deferral claim can be made to defer the CGT liability on the sale of the original asset.

-- For inheritance tax purposes, business property relief should ordinarily be available on qualifying EIS shares if they are held for at least two years before a relevant transfer, for example on death, which means that qualifying EIS shares can often be transferred free of IHT.
+- For inheritance tax, business property relief should ordinarily be available if the shares are held for two years before a relevant transfer, for example on death, which means that EIS shares can be transferred free of IHT.